Global Observing Satellite for Greenhouse gases and Water cycle

 Global Observing Satellite for Greenhouse gases and Water cycle (GOSAT-GW), also called Ibuki GW, is a Japanese Earth observation satellite for observing the global water cycle and greenhouse gas monitoring.
-It is a successor to the GCOM-W and the GOSAT-2 satellites.
+It is a successor to the GCOM-W and the GOSAT-2 satellites, and it is the third satellite in the GOSAT series.
 GOSAT-GW was jointly developed by the Japan Aerospace Exploration Agency (JAXA), Ministry of the Environment, and the National Institute for Environmental Studies (NIES).
-GOSAT-GW was launched on 28 June 2025, on the last launch of JAXA’s workhorse H-IIA rocket.
+Operated by JAXA, the mission focuses on monitoring the average global concentrations of greenhouse gases, confirming greenhouse gas emissions inventories, and locating large sources of GHGs (greenhouse gases).
+The satellite is also being used to monitor the global water cycle.
+The system operates using two onboard instruments: AMSR3 and TANSO-3.
+These instruments utilize electromagnetic radiation to collect data.
+GOSAT-GW was launched on 28 June 2025 on JAXA's workhorse H-IIA rocket.